Studio1HQ/RAG-Example/README.md

-# Document Analysis Chatbot
+# Document and Database Analysis Chatbot

-This is a Streamlit-based chatbot application that uses Novita AI to analyze and answer questions about your documents.
-The application supports various file formats including TXT, PDF, DOCX, XLSX, XLS, and CSV files.
+This is a Streamlit-based chatbot application that uses Novita AI to analyze and answer questions about your business data from two primary sources:
+1.  **A collection of documents**: Supports various file formats including TXT, PDF, DOCX, XLSX, XLS, and CSV files.
+2.  **A SQL Database**: Connects to a SQL database to answer questions about structured data.

+## Problem Statement

+Business analytics is a critical but often complex task.
+While AI agents can significantly simplify this process, building and managing them can introduce new challenges.
+Developers often need to juggle multiple API keys and services for different Large Language Models (LLMs), embedding models, and GPU instances.

+This project uses Novita AI to provide a unified solution, offering a single, streamlined API to access a wide variety of AI models and infrastructure.
+By doing so, it simplifies the development of powerful business analytics tools, allowing you to focus on building intelligent agents without the overhead of managing disparate services.

 ## Features

+- **Hybrid Analysis**: Seamlessly queries both SQL databases and a variety of document formats.
+- **Natural Language to SQL**: Translates natural language questions into executable SQL queries.
 - Document analysis using Novita AI
 - Support for multiple file formats (TXT, PDF, DOCX, XLSX, XLS, CSV)
 - Interactive chat interface